 Recent planting date research in North Dakota has shown that typical late May to early June planting dates for all dry bean market classes remain appropriate for optimum yield potential and reduced frost risk.
 From 2012 to 2015, pinto, black and navy bean beans yielded similarly between early (May 11-24), normal (May 22-June 5) and late (June 5-18) planting dates (Table 1).
 A trend toward higher yields for normal and late planting dates was observed, although this was not significant.

 Like other large-seeded crops (i.e., field peas, soybeans), dry beans can withstand greater seed depth than small-seeded crops (i.e., canola, cereals) to ensure they have adequate seed to soil moisture contact.
-The recommended seeding depth range is 0.75 inches to 2 inches, depending on the market class.
+The recommended seeding depth range is 1.25 inches to 1.5 inches.
 Plant at a slower speed to minimize dry soil in the furrow and ensure adequate down pressure to achieve the desired depth.

 Target Plant Stand and Seeding Rate

 Target plant stands vary among dry bean market classes and row widths.
 Calculate seeding rates (seeds/ac) to establish the target plant stands (live plants/ac) listed in Table 2.
 Factor expected seed survival into seeding rate calculations.
 Also consider economic factors such as seed cost, expected grain price and yield.